Azure/deployment-stacks/README.md

 ## Delete a stack

 Remove a deployment stack also remove the associated snapshots.
+All managed resources will be detached, regardless of `UpdateBehavior`

 ### At the resource group level